jswee1/jswee1/README.md

 Hope to service my company's clients more effectively with this knowledge.

 Interested in full-time positions that require experience with application delivery, lead generation/management and customer service.
-Roles such as Application Project Manager, Customer Success Manager or Account Management..
+Roles such as Application Project Manager, Customer Success Manager or Account Management.

 Skills:  REACT / JS